TheSharks/WildBeast/docs/install_windows.md

 1. wildbeast_arango_1
 2. wildbeast_install_1

-You may have to click back and forth between containers to see the output from one.
+You may have to hit Ctrl + R in order to refresh and see the container output.

-When **wildbeast_install_1** finishes, you may stop it.
+The install container will self-exit when done.
 After this you do not need to run **wildbeast_install_1** again, as this only initialises the database.
 You can run it again if you wish to repair your database, however.

 ## Configuration